shawnbrown/datatest/docs/getting_started.rst

                where 'active' equals 'Y' for each 'region' group.""" self.assertValueCount('active_members', ['region'], active='Y')

-The tests in this example, automatically use the ``subjectData`` and ``referenceData`` sources defined in the ``setUpModule()`` function.
+The tests in the above example automatically use the ``subjectData`` and ``referenceData`` sources defined in the ``setUpModule()`` function.

 Errors
 ======

+When encountering a :class:`DataAssertionError <datatest.DataAssertionError>`,
+a data test fails with a list of detected differences.

 Acceptable Errors
 =================

-When encountering a :class:`DataAssertionError <datatest.DataAssertionError>`,
-a test fails with a list of detected differences.
-Sometimes, these differences are acceptable and should not trigger a test failure.

-To explicitly accept individual differences, use the :meth:`acceptDifference <datatest.DataTestCase.acceptDifference>` context manager::
+Sometimes, it's undesirable for certain differences to trigger a test failure.
+To mark specific differences as acceptable, use the :meth:`acceptDifference <datatest.DataTestCase.acceptDifference>` context manager::

     def test_population(self):
         diff = [
-            ExtraSum(+8, 11771, county='Warren', city='Franklin'),
+            ExtraSum(+8, 11771, county='Warren'),
-            MissingSum(-27, 3184, county='Lake', city='Madison'),
+            MissingSum(-25, 3184, county='Lake'),
         ]
         with self.acceptDifference(diff):
-            self.assertValueSum('population', ['county', 'city'])
+            self.assertValueSum('population', ['county'])

 To accept several numeric differences at once, you can use the :meth:`acceptTolerance <datatest.DataTestCase.acceptTolerance>` or